tyfeld/tyfeld.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I'm **Ye Tian (田野)**, an incoming Ph.D. student at School of Intelligence Science and Technology, Peking University, advised by [Prof. Yunhai Tong](https://openreview.net/profile?id=~Yunhai_Tong1).
+I'm **Ye Tian (田野)**, a first-year Ph.D. student at School of Intelligence Science and Technology, Peking University, advised by [Prof. Yunhai Tong](https://openreview.net/profile?id=~Yunhai_Tong1).
 My academic journey at Peking University also includes completing my bachelor's and master's degrees in Computer Science at the School of Computer Science and Electronic Engineering, where I had the privilege of collaborating closely with [Prof. Bin Cui](https://cuibinpku.github.io/cuibin_cn.html) and [Ph.D.
 Ling Yang](https://yangling0818.github.io/).

 My research interests mainly focus on AI-Generated Visual Content, multi-modal LLM, and unified models.
-My current focus is dedicated to exploring and advancing diffusion-based language models, and we aim to develop state-of-the-art diffusion models for unified understanding and generation.

-I'm always open to academic or industry collaborations; please feel free to reach out at tyfeld@gmail.com.
+I'm currently working on diffusion-based language models, and I'm always open to academic or industry collaborations; please feel free to reach out at tyfeld@gmail.com.